 Should you try using clickbait?

 If it works for others, could using clickbait work for you?
-Well, that certainly depends, though the easy answer would probably lean towards a big, fat, no. The risk of alienating your audience can be too much of a risk, especially if you’re a small business - plus, there are lots of other content ideas and content marketing examples you can consider using.
+Well, that certainly depends, though the easy answer would probably lean towards a big, fat, no. The risk of alienating your audience can be too much of a risk, especially if you’re a small business; plus, there are lots of other content ideas and content marketing examples you can consider using.
+These content marketing tips can help you achieve your goals without resorting to clickbait.
 The last thing you’d want to do is push the very people you’re trying to attract away from you due to something as silly as using overly-sensationalist headlines and underdelivering on what a reader can expect to see.

 If using clickbait is something you plan on dabbling on, the most important thing to do is deliver on your content Make your answer as compelling as the question your headline poses so you don’t have your readers regretting they arrived to your site in the first place.

 If you dare to dabble, here are a couple examples one could use for this article: